quicwg/base-drafts/draft-ietf-quic-transport.md

 with to a value that has not been used on another path.

-An endpoint MUST NOT reuse a connection ID when sending from more than one local address, for example when initiating connection migration as described in
+An endpoint MUST NOT reuse a connection ID when sending from more than one local address -- for example, when initiating connection migration as described in
 {{initiating-migration}} or when probing a new network path as described in
 {{probing}}.

 Similarly, an endpoint MUST NOT reuse a connection ID when sending to more than one destination address.
-Due to network changes outside the control of its peer, an endpoint might receive packets from a new source address with the same destination connection ID, in which case it MAY continue to use the current connection ID with the new remote address while still sending from the same local address.
+Due to network changes outside the control of its peer, an endpoint might receive packets from a new source address with the same Destination Connection ID, in which case it MAY continue to use the current connection ID with the new remote address while still sending from the same local address.